On the Iron Trail

 Its centerpiece is an emerald-green lake, surrounded by birch and jack pine and frequented by ospreys and loons.
 Once, it was an open pit, where the grinding of giant shovels filled the air and explosives shook the earth three times a day.

-Guides drive a little trolley bus around the rim of the lake and point out an old steam drill, blasting shacks and a 1951 electric shovel.
+It became a state park, and tour guides drove a little trolley bus around the rim of the lake to point out an old steam drill, blasting shacks and a 1951 electric shovel.
 Gleaning usable ore left mountains of waste rock, created by running train cars full of waste onto a high scaffold and dumping.

 It was dirty work, and it was also dangerous, especially for the blasters and the truck drivers who spent their days at the edge of 500-foot precipices.